synedra/katacoda-scenarios/tiktok/step4.md

 **Objectives**
 1. Add routing with react-router-dom
 2. Create a Home and Upload component page
-3. Update index.js with routes for components and the App definition
+3. Update index.js with routes for components

 ---